 A domain name is a global reference to an Internet resource, such as a host, a service, or a network.
 A domain name usually maps to one or more IP Addresses.
 Conceptually, the name can encompass an organization, a collection of machines integrated into a homogeneous service, or a single machine.
-A domain name can be administered to refer to individual users, but this is not common practice.
-The name is structured as a hierarchical sequence of names, separated by dots (.), with the top of the hierarchy being on the right end of the sequence.
+A domain name can be administered to refer to an individual user, but this is not common practice.
+The name is structured as a hierarchical sequence of labels, separated by dots (.), with the top of the hierarchy being on the right end of the sequence.
+There can be many names in the sequence -- that is, the depth of the hierarchy can be substantial.
 Domain names are defined and operated through the Domain Name System (DNS) [RFC1034], [RFC1035], [RFC2181].